namin/argument-debugger/output.md

 🔧 GENERATING REPAIR...

 APPLYING:
--  ADD: "Rising global temperatures are primarily caused by the burning of fossil fuels."
--  ADD: "Burning fossil fuels releases greenhouse gases that trap heat in the atmosphere."
--  ADD: "Renewable energy sources do not produce greenhouse gas emissions."
--  ADD: "Investing in renewable energy will reduce greenhouse gas emissions."
--  ADD: "Reducing greenhouse gas emissions is necessary to mitigate rising global temperatures."
--  ADD: "Mitigating rising global temperatures is a critical global imperative."
--  ADD: "Data from NASA and NOAA show a consistent upward trend in average global temperatures over the past century."
--  ADD: "The Intergovernmental Panel on Climate Change (IPCC) reports provide extensive scientific evidence for human-induced global warming."

-AFTER REPAIR:
+Added text: "Here's how to bridge the logical gap and provide evidence concisely:

+**Original Argument:**

+Global temperatures are rising.
+This is causing more extreme weather events, sea-level rise, and other devastating impacts.
+We need to act now to mitigate these effects.

+**Revised Argument with Additions:**

+Global temperatures are rising. **(Evidence: Data from NASA and NOAA consistently show a warming trend, with the past decade being the warmest on record.)** This is causing more extreme weather events, sea-level rise, and other devastating impacts.
+We need to act now to mitigate these effects. **(Logical Bridge: Investing in renewable energy is a primary and effective way to reduce greenhouse gas emissions, which are the main driver of rising global temperatures.)** Therefore, we should invest in renewable energy."

+Parsing repaired argument...

-Modified structure:
+Parsed structure:
 - c1: Global temperatures are rising. (premise)
-- c2: we should invest in renewable energy. (conclusion)
+- c2: Data from NASA and NOAA consistently show a warming trend, with the past decade being the warmest on record. (premise)
-- r3: Rising global temperatures are primarily caused by the burning of fossil fuels. (premise)
+- c3: Rising global temperatures are causing more extreme weather events, sea-level rise, and other devastating impacts. (premise)
-- r5: Burning fossil fuels releases greenhouse gases that trap heat in the atmosphere. (premise)
-- r7: Renewable energy sources do not produce greenhouse gas emissions. (premise)
+- c4: We need to act now to mitigate these effects. (intermediate)
-- r9: Investing in renewable energy will reduce greenhouse gas emissions. (premise)
+- c5: Investing in renewable energy is a primary and effective way to reduce greenhouse gas emissions, which are the main driver of rising global temperatures. (premise)
-- r11: Reducing greenhouse gas emissions is necessary to mitigate rising global temperatures. (premise)
-- r13: Mitigating rising global temperatures is a critical global imperative. (premise)
-- r15: Data from NASA and NOAA show a consistent upward trend in average global temperatures over the past century. (premise)
-- r17: The Intergovernmental Panel on Climate Change (IPCC) reports provide extensive scientific evidence for human-induced global warming. (premise)
+- c6: We should invest in renewable energy. (conclusion)
-- ['c1'] → c2 (causal)
+- ['c1', 'c3'] → c4 (causal)
+- ['c4', 'c5'] → c6 (deductive)

 Re-analyzing logical structure...

-🔍 ISSUES FOUND (2):
+🔍 ISSUES FOUND (5):
-  - missing_link: No clear logical connection to reach c2
+  - missing_link: No clear logical connection to reach c6
   - unsupported_premise: Premise c1 needs supporting evidence
+  - unsupported_premise: Premise c2 needs supporting evidence
+  - unsupported_premise: Premise c3 needs supporting evidence
+  - unsupported_premise: Premise c5 needs supporting evidence

 ## EXAMPLE 6
 Argument: All politicians are corrupt.